tnoff/dappertable/README.md

 Similar to [prettytable](https://pypi.org/project/prettytable/), print formatted tables in python using f-string.
 Tables can be split into a list of strings if requested, which is useful when sending messages via 3rd party libraries that limit messages on length of a string.

-Handles East Asian languages that have double spaced characters.
-Most of the logic taken from: https://medium.com/@gullevek/python-output-formatting-double-byte-characters-6d6d18d04be3
+Handles wide characters (including East Asian languages that have double-width spacing) using the [wcwidth](https://pypi.org/project/wcwidth/) library for accurate display width calculations.
+Initial logic inspired by: [this @gullevek post](https://medium.com/@gullevek/python-output-formatting-double-byte-characters-6d6d18d04be3)

 ## Basic Usage